bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 Not the prettiest hand writing =) We definitely got some decent looking digits but also some really weird ones.
-Usually the explanation for the weird ones are that they're in between two digits or two styles of writing the same digit.
+Usually the explanation for the weird ones are that they're in between two digits or two styles of writing the same digit (or maybe I didn't train the network well?).
-An example might be the top right digit.
+An example might be the top left digit.
 Is it a "3", "5" or "6"?
 Kind of hard to tell.

 Anyways take a look at the